kendlenx/carbon-tracker/store_listing/play_store_description.md

-# Carbon Tracker - Track Your Environmental Impact 🌍
+# Carbon Step - Track Your Environmental Impact 🌍

-**Reduce your carbon footprint and save the planet with Carbon Tracker!**
+**Reduce your carbon footprint and save the planet with Carbon Step!**

 ## 🌟 Features